Graeme Wood is the Edward R. Murrow Press Fellow at the Council on Foreign Relations.

 Graeme Wood is a lecturer in political science at Yale University, a contributing editor to The Atlantic and The New Republic, and books editor of Pacific Standard.

 He started in journalism as a reporter at The Cambodia Daily in Phnom Penh in 1999, then lived and wrote in the Middle East from 2002 to 2006.
-He has received fellowships from the Social Sciences Research Council (2002-2003) and the South Asian Journalists Association (2009), as well as a Jefferson Fellowship (2009-2010), and the U.S. Holocaust Memorial Museum’s Center for the Prevention of Genocide (2013-2014).
+He has received fellowships from the Social Sciences Research Council (2002-2003), the South Asian Journalists Association (2009), the East-West Center (2009-2010), and the U.S. Holocaust Memorial Museum’s Center for the Prevention of Genocide (2013-2014).
 He has appeared many times on television and radio (CNN, ABC, BBC, MSNBC, et al.), was the screenwriter of a Sundance Official Selection (2010, short film), and led a Nazi-hunting expedition to Paraguay for a History Channel special in 2009.

 Graeme attended Deep Springs College, Harvard, Indiana University, and the American University in Cairo.